Anne Emerson-Photographer, Poet, and Writer

 Anne learned photography from Community Center classes, Photographic Club meetings, books, and experience.
 Her main interest lies in photography’s artistic possibilities.
 She worked as a photographer for Sears Portrait Studio from 1988 to 1989.

 Anne joined the League of Reston Artists in the 1980s, and helped found the Reston Photographic Society, a subgroup of that League.
 She edited the League’s newsletter, was President of RPS, and represented RPS to the Greater Washington Council of Camera Clubs, for whom she organized a photographic seminar/expo.
 During this period, she participated in LRA and RPS shows and received several awards including one Best in Show.
 A few of her photographs were sold to private individuals.

 She rejoined the League around 2013 and became leader of RPS again in August, 2015.
 Her exhibits from that period include several one-woman shows in local buildings, and representation in juried photography shows such as ArtSpace in Herndon, Nature Visions, and the Joseph Miller Abstract Show.
 She sold a few more photos.

-She now belongs to the Colonial Nature Photography Club and the James River Camera Club.
+She now belongs to the Colonial Nature Photography Club.

 Since 2015, she has developed digital slide shows and videos, using Photoshop Elements and Photoshop Premiere Elements, with the help of instruction on visual story-telling techniques from a friend.
 These slide shows have been shared with family and friends; and occasionally with a wider audience.

 Anne Emerson is incorrigibly interested in everything.
 She likes to work with her hands (making flower gardens and arrangements, for example), and also spends hours in thought - ideas running off in many directions.

 She prefers lyrical poetry, rich in imagery, both visual and emotional, and tries to create poems containing those elements.
 She also enjoys writing poems about photos she missed by not "seizing the moment," and matching photos with poems, whichever of the two might have been inspired first.